 image Red colorant achiote, Bixa orellana from Indigo Arte y Textiles at Antigua Guatemala, Guatemala

-Red colorant achiote, Bixa orellana from Indigo Arte y Textiles at Antigua Guatemala, Guatemala
+Red colorant achiote, Bixa orellana from Indigo Arte y Textiles at Antigua Guatemala, Guatemala.

 To me, as a specialist in wide-format inkjet printing (including inks), it is amazing that with all our modern technology, most inkjet prints will fade outside in about two or three years.
 Most inks will fade inside after several years (though really good ink will last ten years inside if not in direct sun from a nearby window).
 But still, most modern inks are not long-lasting enough to be used for architectural decoration outside.
 Admittedly the problem is not that colors can’t be made to withstand fading, but the fact that the most stable colors are made of minerals that clog printheads, or made of minerals that are poisonous to our environment.
 So paint will last outside, but ink that has to be jetted through a piezo or thermal printhead will not last very long under sunlight.